JimHunterRyan/GameOfLifeJava/README.md

 # Game Of Life

-A Conway's Game Of Lifee made in Java
+A Conway's Game Of Life made in Java
 ![](javagui.gif)

 ## Instructions